preetkhowaja/python_data_science_biostat821/README.md

 # Python Functions for Data science

-This repository contains code that has two functions as follows:
+This repository contains code that has two main functions in the file **functions.py** as follows:

 ### `get_data()`
 _accepts_: a file path (string) and